COVID-19 Park FAQs

 How many spots will there be?

-With five parks open, we estimate there are about 15,000 timeslots per week available for visitor households to reserve, to safely accommodate about 75,000 visitors across the parks, each week.
+With seven parks open, we estimate there are about 19,000 timeslots per week available for visitor households to reserve, to safely accommodate just over 100,000 visitors across the parks, each week.
 We feel this should be enough to meet the needs of our members and the public, but we will be using feedback to improve our model as needed.

 Can I get a refund on my membership?